 Wonder Woman took a different approach, with its lead character raised and taught by a full community of goddess-like women.
 It’s actually interesting that they tapped into ancient Greek culture, as the ancients seemed to have a healthier idea regarding female role models.

 Even now when we celebrate their mythology we give equal attention to women.
 There’s a prominent series of arcade games online called “Age of the Gods,” featuring slot reels devoted to different characters.
-And among them, entire games are modeled after the likes of Athena, goddess of wisdom, and the Fate Sisters of mythology.
+And among them, entire games are modelled after the likes of Athena, goddess of wisdom, and the Fate Sisters of mythology.